On the minimum of a conditioned Brownian bridge: Non-adaptive optimisation

-The results are summarised in Table \ref{comparacio_eqd_rnd} for two different initial bridges.
-We observe that the equidistant sampling performs better for both.
+We observe in Table \ref{comparacio_eqd_rnd} that equidistant sampling (`eqd') performs better than random sampling (`rnd') for both bridges.
 One also observes that the errors are smaller for the non-symmetric bridge; this can be explained by a smaller variance of its minimum value (these variances can be computed analytically from the density (\ref{eq-fbridge})), despite the fact that many evaluations are possibly wasted in a non-promising region.

-The quotient between the estimated errors with equidistant and with random sampling decreases when the number of points increases.
-Calvin \cite{MR1325821} showed that when $n\to\infty$, this quotient approaches $\approx 0.8239$.
-Equidistant sampling is therefore a better choice, if $n$ is really fixed in advance.
+Calvin \cite{MR1325821} showed that when $n\to\infty$, the quotient between the errors with equidistant and with random sampling approaches $\approx 0.8239$.
+Table \ref{quotients_eqd_rnd} contains the quotients obtained in the simulations.
+The quotient tends to be bigger when points are few, and it has a decreasing tendency towards the limiting value as the number of points increases.